federista/Biomedical-Assignment/README.md

 | Sassi Kumar uppatala | s5058253@studenti.unige.it |

-## Project Objectives

-for more information about the project objectives [click here](docs/assignment_instructions.pdf)

 ## Link to Videos
 The different videos demonstrating the project can be found [here](https://drive.google.com/drive/folders/1mqPmZlZjmXwdSp38TwOnLGj_f8_i_d6y?usp=sharing)